 Nationals of the European Economic Area (EEA) are eligible for residence in the United Kingdom based on the EEA Regulations.
-In addition, the EEA Regulations contain provisions relating to family members and extended family members.
-The Regulations also contain provisions relating to Permanent Residence.
+In addition, the EEA Regulations contain provisions allowing for family members and extended family members of an EEA National to reside with them in the United Kingdom.
 The criteria for each application are complex and require specific documentation to be provided in any application.
-Our immigration and asylum law barrister has significant expertise in making such applications and representing at appeals at the First Tier Tribunal and Upper Tribunal.
+Failure to comply with even one formality can result in a refusal.

-The UK is signatory to the European Convention on Human Rights which currently has direct effect in the UK by virtue of the Human Rights Act 1998.
-This means that the government must comply with the article of the convention which includes a right to respect for family and private life, a prohibition on torture, ill and degrading treatment and right to liberty.
-In many immigration decision made by the UKVI there may be an argument that the decision is in breach of the Human Rights Act 1998 providing an avenue for the decision to be challenged either by way of appeal to the First Tier Tribunal, Upper Tribunal or way of judicial review.
+The UK is signatory to the European Convention on Human Rights (ECHR) which currently has direct effect in the UK by virtue of the Human Rights Act 1998.
+This means that the government must act in accordance with the articles of the ECHR, including a right to respect for family and private life, liberty, and prohibition on torture, ill and degrading treatment.
+If the UKVI makes a decision which appears to breach a convention right, it may be possible to challenge the decision by appealing to the First-tier Tribunal, Upper Tribunal or by way of judicial review.

 Human trafficking is the use of violence, threats and deception to coerce people into a variety of activities, including forced labour, criminal activity, domestic servitude and sexual exploitation.
 Survivors of trafficking have often been brought from other parts of the world, sometimes through illegitimate channels.
 Many have been forced to engage in work of a criminal nature.
 They may not be aware of their location and be unable to speak the local language.
 These factors make the prospect of going to the local authorities very intimidating.
 At Kings Cross Barristers we have experience of working with victims of trafficking, handling cases with sensitivity and professionalism.
 If you think you are a survivor of trafficking, we can alert the National Referral Mechanism process on your behalf